 Find out what's new in process safety

-Process safety is constantly developing and Hazards 30 is a great opportunity to discover the latest research and developments in the field.
+Process safety is constantly developing and Hazards 31 is a great opportunity to discover the latest innovations in the field.

 Discover new products and services

-Make new contacts and discover products and services to support you in improving process safety performance at our extensive exhibition running alongside the conference.
+Make new contacts and discover products and services to support you in improving process safety performance in our exhibition hall.

 Attending Hazards 31 is a great way to demonstrate commitment to your personal and professional development.